adi-li/BigQuote-iOS/README.md

 ![Quotes List View](./Screenshots/quote-detail.png)

 #### Quote Generator View
-It provides some different tools for you to generate quote
+It provides some different tools for you to generate quote.
+Tap `Save` to save the edited quote, and `Cancel` to exit.
+The style (font & color) you chose this time will be saved as the initial state next time.
 ![Quote Generator](./Screenshots/new-quote-1.png)

 * Quote View